 Fortunately, it’s easier than ever to keep tabs on your competitors.
-Here are a few tricks of the trade for winning this years’ competition:
+Here are a few tricks of business competition strategies for winning this years’ competition:

 One of the easiest ways to get the upper hand is to use the modern tools available to you and harness new technology.
 A simple but useful way to know what your competitors are up to is to set up email alerts on their company names, and product names.
 You’ll get alerted whenever they’re in the news.
 Sign up for your competition’s newsletter and set up RSS feeds for their blogs.
 Now suddenly, everything they’re doing will be delivered straight to your inbox.